 So, what is the Early Years Foundation Stage?
 It’s a framework of guidelines which forms a part of the National Curriculum and applies to all children aged under five in England.
 It sets out the areas of learning which should be covered and the standards which children should achieve, as well as protecting young children’s welfare.
-All in all, it provides the foundation for their future academic career.

 Our Knowledge Bank provides a valuable education resource that endeavours to answer parents' questions.
 So, if there’s anything about schools or education you’ve always wondered, we’re bound to have the information you need.
 We also have plenty of articles offering guidance and advice to parents on issues such as bullying, substance abuse and child confidence.
 The Knowledge Bank is a useful weapon in any parent’s armoury!